ZwerOxotnik/MOBA-ZO/readme.md

 MOBA by ZwerOxotnik
 -------------------

-Battle arena with bonuses every round.
-The losing team of each round gets bonuses and keeps them between rounds.
+PvP/TvT battle arena with bonuses every round against fortress.\
+The losing team of each round gets bonuses and keeps them between rounds.\
+Base respawns after each round with buildings.

 <p align="center">
   <a href="https://mods.factorio.com/mod/MOBA-ZO/downloads"><strong>Download the mod&nbsp;&nbsp;▶</strong></a>